yichen101/Oneforallnewsletter/README.md

 <img src="https://raw.githubusercontent.com/yichen101/Oneforallnewsletter/main/images/Homepage.PNG" width="356" height="200"> <img src="https://raw.githubusercontent.com/yichen101/Oneforallnewsletter/main/images/Tabpages.png" width="356" height="200">

+# Pipeline
 The Scrapy library is used in Python to scrap articles & links from sites such as the Financial Times, The Telegraph, etc. The scraped data for each site is saved into it's own json file which is then uploaded to Firebase Readltime Database.

-Using React, fetch the data using a Firebase API and load the correct data on correct page.
+Using React, fetch the data via a Firebase API and load the correct data onto the correct page.

 <img src="https://raw.githubusercontent.com/yichen101/Oneforallnewsletter/main/images/Pipeline.PNG" width="700" height="270">

+# Features
-Each page has the feature to search, a menu to quickly scroll to a desired section of the page, and a 'Back to top' button.
+* Each page has the feature to search, a menu bar to quickly scroll to a desired section of the page, and a 'Back to top' button.

-The main page has articles across all sites
+* The Home page has articles across all sites, which is the ideal way to use the 'Search' feature.

+# Code Files Explained
-FOLDER 'python-code' contains code for web scraping and uploading data to Firebase.
+* The 'python-code' folder contains code for web scraping and uploading data to Firebase.

-FOLDER 'react-code' contains front-end react code.
+* The 'react-code' folder contains front-end react code.

 # Libraries/Packages to install, enter into terminal
-REACT:
+**REACT**:
-To create React app: `npx create-react-app .`
+* To create React app: `npx create-react-app .`

-To run the app in development mode: `npm start`
+* To run the app in development mode: `npm start`

-To fetch data from API: `npm install axios`
+* To fetch data from API: `npm install axios`

-To enable routing in app: `npm install react-router-dom`
+* To enable routing in app: `npm install react-router-dom`

-PYTHON:
+**PYTHON**:
-`pip install scrapy`
+* To install Scrapy: `pip install scrapy`
+* To upload to Firebase: pip install pyrebase4`

 # System information
 Platform: Windows-10